Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

 \section{Proposed Higher-Order Tensor Model for L-shaped Nested Array}

-It can be observed that the signal model \eqref{3} has only one snapshot.
+The signal model \eqref{3} has only one snapshot.
 Like in the linear nested array case \cite{21}, the SS technique can be introduced to increase the number of snapshots.
 In particular, the number of subarrays $M$ and the number of elements within one single subarray $Q$ can be selected both equal to $S$ such that the average of the signal covariance matrices for all subarrays is expressed by the square of the signal covariance matrix for a ULA subarray.
 However, the multi-dimensional structure of the received signal in co-array domain is lost after applying the SS technique because of the averaging of the signal covariance matrices for all subarrays.
-The targets azimuth and elevation pairing information contained in the CCM is also ignored.
-Because of these problems, the DOA estimation performance for L-shaped nested array degrades.
+The sources azimuth and elevation pairing information contained in the CCM is also ignored.
+Because of these problems, the DOA estimation performance for { the} L-shaped nested array degrades.

 To tackle the above mentioned problems, a higher-order tensor signal model is designed in this section in order to be able to exploit the multi-dimensional structure of the received signal for all subarrays instead of averaging them as in the SS technique.
-The conjugate symmetry property can be then used to achieve a natural pair-matching.